How to Unlink Devices from Your Microsoft Account

 Security Implications: Selling or Losing Devices

 If you lose your device, use the Remote Lock or Find My Device feature before unlinking.
 Unlinking does not stop someone from using a lost laptop if they have your password.
-If you sold your device, ensure you have removed your account from the system settings to prevent the new user from accessing your synced files.
+If you’ve sold your device, make sure you’ve removed your account from its settings.
+This stops the new owner from accessing your synced files.

 Troubleshooting Device Removal